Ahmed-Almahey/ahmed-almahey.github.io/_posts/2025-10-21-examination-system-intelligent-assessment-analytics-platform.markdown

 ---

+### Objective

+The goal was to create a **comprehensive digital examination ecosystem** — from database design and automation to interactive analytics — that supports:
+- Automated **exam creation, correction, and grading**
+- Centralized **student and instructor management**
+- **Data-driven dashboards** for institutional decision-making

+---

 ### 📸 Project Preview

 Here’s a glimpse of the **Examination System** in action — from database design to Power BI dashboards and the desktop interface.